craflin/umdoc/Doc/umdoc.md

 | 5   | 6   | 7   | 8   |
 | 9   | 10  | 11  | 12  |
 ```

+The second line can specify the alignment of the table column using the character `:`.

 ```
 | **left** | **right** | **center** |